Tribal Justice Clinic

-Directed by Professor James Diamond, students enrolled in IPLP’s Tribal Justice Clinic provide legal assistance to tribes throughout the Southwest, North America, and the world.
-They serve as tribal judicial clerks, write amicus briefs, develop legal strategies, and work beside criminal defenders and tribal prosecutors in courtroom settings.
+Students enrolled in the Indigenous Peoples Law and Policy program’s Tribal Justice Clinic provide legal assistance to tribes throughout the Southwest, North America, and the world.
+Students serve as tribal judicial clerks, write amicus briefs, develop legal strategies, and work beside criminal defenders and tribal prosecutors in courtroom settings.
 They contribute to important tribal justice projects, researching best practices, drafting legislation, and developing tribal codes.

 Students research legal issues and help try cases in support of tribal efforts to improve the administration of justice and good governance in Indian Country.
 The Tribal Justice Clinic gives students vital experience working with tribal communities on emerging legal and policy issues, preparing them as lawyers to enter the field with practical experience and established relationships with community leaders.